St Stephen's Anglican Church, Toodyay

+History

-It was built by George Henry Hasell, assisted by stonemason Esau Wetherall and a shingle splitter with the surname MacKnoe.
+The church was built by George Henry Hasell, assisted by stonemason Esau Wetherall and a shingle splitter with the surname MacKnoe.
 On 9 May 1862 Matthew Hale, in his role as Lord Bishop of the Anglican Diocese of Perth, consecrated the church and it opened for services.
+The first minister was Charles Harper.

 A separate bell tower made of bush timber was later constructed and this remains on site.
 The bell was dedicated in December 1910 by Charles Riley, Bishop of Perth.
-The first minister was Charles Harper.
 The bell was made by Fred Metters & Co., Perth and donated by Charles Maxwell Lukin.

 On 20 June 1915 a memorial service was held at St Stephen's for William Henry (Bill) Strahan who had been killed in the ANZAC action at Gallipoli during World War I. Strahan was the first Toodyay casualty of the war.
 Widespread grief saw a large attendance (about 195 people) at his funeral—roughly 1/5 of the district's population.

 The shingled roof was replaced with corrugated iron in the mid 1940s.

 On 18 March 1948 the sanctuary of St Stephen's church was consecrated by Archbishop Robert Moline, as a memorial to Charles Augustus Lee Steere and Roderick Yelverton Lee Steere, who lost their lives in World War II.
 The extension was designed by architect F.G.B.
 Hawkins and built by contractor Mr. Hawkins with bricks from the demolished Nunyle Agricultural Hall.